 Because there's a lot of them.
 Here's a list of the most important ones:

-LHC - Lifetime Health Cover (loading) Adds two percent to your premium for every year you don't have hospital insurance on 1 July following your 31st birthday.
-It can add up to 70% and applies for the first 10 years of your hospital cover, but doesn't apply if you were born on or before 1 July 1934.
-Note: this is for hospital insurance, there is no loading for extras insurance.
+LHC - Lifetime Health Cover (loading) This is a government levy for people who don't have private health insurance once they turn 31.
+It's designed to get people to take out private health insurance early in life, and to keep it.
+For every year you don't have hospital insurance on 1 July following your 31st birthday, you'll pay two percent of your premium to the government at tax time.
+It can add up to 70% and applies for the first 10 years of your hospital cover – after 10 years' of continuous cover the loading will be removed.
+It doesn't apply for people born on or before 1 July 1934.
+Note: you only need hospital insurance, there is no loading for extras insurance.

-MLS – Medicare Levy Surcharge A surcharge on top of the Medicare levy that you pay if you don't have private hospital insurance (again, this only applies to hospital insurance, you don't need extras to avoid this).
-If you're single and earning up to $90k (double that for couples and families) you have no loading, but above $90k it steps up to 1%, 1.25% then 1.5%.
-Your private hospital insurance must have a maximum excess of $500 (double for couples/families) to be exempt from the MLS.
-Usually it costs less to take out basic hospital cover than to pay the MLS.
+MLS – Medicare Levy Surcharge This is a surcharge the federal government charges 'high income earners' at tax time (on top of the Medicare Levy) if you don't have private hospital insurance (again, this only applies to hospital insurance, you don't need extras to avoid this).
+If you're single and earning up to $90k (double that for couples and families) you're exempt, but above $90k (or $180k for couples and families) it steps up to 1%, 1.25% then 1.5% depending on your income.
+Your private hospital insurance can only have an excess of $500 or lower (double for couples/families) to be exempt from the MLS.
+Note: there's no cap on co-payments.

 PHIR – Private Health Insurance Rebate Ok, we made that one up.
 It's a real thing, but it doesn't normally go by an acronym.
-A single person earning up to $90k a year (or a couple or family earning $180k) gets a 27.82% rebate on their private health insurance premium (hospital and extras).
+A single person earning up to $90k a year (or a couple or family earning $180k) gets a 26.791% (1 April 2016 to 31 March 2017) rebate on their private health insurance premium (hospital and extras).
 For those earning above $90k, the rebate steps down incrementally until it reaches 0% for people earning over $140k (families or couples earning over $280k).

 See our hospital insurance buying guide for the full range of income thresholds for the MLS and Private Health Insurance Rebate.